wilsonchang17/swift_Taiwan-s_attraction/README.md

-# swift_Taiwan's_attraction
+# A little iOS app written in swift to show list of attraction in Taiwan
-# A little iOS app to show list of attraction in Taiwan
+---
 ## What can this app do?
 - List attraction
 - Like and delete attraction